Which AP test to take: AP Calculus or AP Statistics

 21.8%

 If you are looking to aim for a 5 in the upcoming AP testing season, the passing rate may be a good reference table to see the exam difficult and students’ ability to get the highest rate.
-While AP Calculus BC covers more topics than Calculus AB, students who take this class are generally very into mathematics and intend to pursue a STEM major in the future where these concepts will be used.
+While BC covers more topics than AB, students who take this class are generally very into mathematics and intend to pursue a STEM major in the future where these concepts will be used.
 This explains the higher 5-score rate between the two Calculus exams.

-AP Statistics does have a lower 5-score rate, meaning more students who take the class struggle to master the course material covered.
-This is likely because many students who take AP Statistics have less of a mathematical background due to the lower prerequisites for the class and perhaps do not understand the advanced concepts as well.
+AP Stat does have a lower 5-score rate, meaning more students who take the class struggle to master the course material covered.
+This is likely because many students who take AP Stat have less of a mathematical background due to the lower prerequisites for the class and perhaps do not understand the advanced concepts as well.
 However, students’ scores and perceptions of the class can vary significantly depending on class materials, the instructors, etc. Therefore, before making a decision, students should talk to their teachers, upperclassmen, and classmates to learn more about the courses and evaluate their own strengths/weaknesses.

-That being said, if you find yourself struggling with advanced mathematics concepts, AP Statistics, as well as AP Calculus AB and BC, will be a challenge for you.
+That being said, if you find yourself struggling with advanced mathematics concepts, AP Statistics, as well as AP Cal AB and BC, will be a challenge for you.
 However, if you enjoy the challenging concepts and enjoy applying mathematics concepts to real life, you can comfortably choose the subjects you prefer depending on the prerequisites and class schedule.

 Credit Transfer

 Credit transfer can also be a good consideration when you decide on which tests to take.
 Credit transfer is when you waive certain introductory classes by using your AP scores from high school.
 If you score a 4 and above, you are most likely to be able to apply the credits to your college.
 Some colleges will accept a 3 or above.
 Keep in mind you don’t have to choose one subject over the other.
-If your schedule allows you to be flexible and take more classes, we encourage you to take both AP Calculus and AP Statistics and then take the tests.
+If your schedule allows you to be flexible and take more classes, we encourage you to take both AP Cal and AP Stat and then take the tests.
 If you score high on both examinations, you will be able to transfer credits to college.
 Your major in college may determine whether you need to take all three AP tests.
-If you are pursuing a non-STEM major, you are recommended to take the AP Calculus AB class.
+If you are pursuing a non-STEM major, you are recommended to take the AP Cal AB class.
 This is because your college curriculum will likely require one Calculus class that you can then waive by using the AP credit.
-However, if you are pursuing a STEM major, chances are you will have to take both AP Calculus BC as well as AP Statistics because these subjects will both be required courses in the college curriculum.
+However, if you are pursuing a STEM major, chances are you will have to take both AP Calculus BC as well as AP Stats because these subjects will both be required courses in the college curriculum.

 scoring worksheet

-FREE 2023 AP Scoring Worksheet
+FREE 2024 AP Scoring Worksheet

 With the scoring worksheet, you will be able to calculate your target score in preparation for the upcoming exam in May.
 We also have a full scoring worksheet available below if you want to print it out and keep it in your folder.